JavaScriptForEverything/nodejs-core/01.Process/readme.md

-## Understaning Node Process
+# Understaning Node Process

+Process Allow to create cli application:

 	process
-	.env 		: To read environment variable into our code .argv 		: To use node as unix tool, to pass argument to node application from the terminal .exit() 	: To terminate node command
+		.env 			: To read environment variable into our code .argv 			: To pass argument to node application from the terminal .exit() 		: To terminate node command
-	.on('events', callback 			: to handle errors
+		.on('events', callback) : to handle errors

 	.stdin 					:
 		.on('data', (chunk) => {})